NIRCam WFSS Deep Galaxy Observations

 NIRCam WFSS observations will yield the following data:

-We discuss the choices made for obtaining these data for this observing program below.
+Choices made for obtaining these data for this observing program are discussed below.

 Step 2- Choose the blocking filters that cover the wavelengths of interest